The Horror Zine

 Brent Monahan

-Brent Monahan is the author of eleven novels in print and numerous short stories.
+Brent Monahan is the author of over eleven novels in print and numerous short stories.
 Two of his novels have been turned into motion pictures, with stars Peter Fonda, Oliver Reed, Sissy Spacek, and Donald Sutherland.

 Learn more about Brent HERE